ljoukov/couple-investments/README.md

 into code, code is executed producing charts or tables.

-- Code is separately explained in natural language.
+- Code is separately explained in natural language using LLM
-- Code is then executed to without any LLMs (aka verifiable AI)
+- Code is then executed to produce charts and tables without any at runtime LLMs (aka verifiable AI)

 Inspiration: Voyager paper by NVidia et al [https://voyager.minedojo.org/](https://voyager.minedojo.org/)